 Where it gets boggy, sphagnum moss thrives alongside delicate marsh violets, the lacy-fringed flower spires of bog bean.

-The pasture also supports some important insects and animals.
-The Marsh fritillary, a spectacular butterfly with wings reminiscent of stained glass windows, has bred here in the past (and we keep hoping to see it again).
+The pasture also supports some important animals and insects (Interested in flies??!
+Here’s a survey page from 2019).
+The Marsh fritillary, a spectacular butterfly with wings reminiscent of stained glass windows, has bred here in the past (and perhaps with a county wide nature recovery programme we might see it again??).
 It flies from mid May to mid July.
 This butterfly is listed as a priority species in the UK’s biodiversity action plan, and is on Annex II of the European Union’s Habitats Directive.
 It is part of the reason why protecting culm grassland is so important.

 This secluded oasis is bordered on one side by a stream, where otter sometimes venture in the winter months (and have sometimes even taken fish from our fishing pond)!

 Back in July 2009 we had a plant survey done, which found 192 species of flowering plants (and which didn’t explore the wet woodland).
+In 2019 the same botany group returned and bumped the total to over 200.
 We have a management agreement with Natural England under the Higher Level Environmental Stewardship (HLS) scheme which runs from 2011 until 2021.
 If you’re interested in the technical stuff you can read Popehouse Moor’s formal citation here.

 Ongoing conservation work at Wheatland Farm

 All our 21 acres at Wheatland Farm are managed for wildlife in one way or another.
 So there is always something going on.
 Sometimes it can look destructive or untidy, but there will be a good reason for it.
-Take a look at some of our management work blog posts.
+Take a look at some of our management work log.